sacontreras/sacontreras.github.io/_posts/2020-01-15-a_dynamic_programming_approach_to_feature_selection_using_cross-validation.markdown

 The procedure for this is summarized below in pseudo-code:<br><br>
 <span class="pseudocode">
-//this is the table of optimal sub-problems<br>
+COMMENT: this is the table of optimal sub-problems<br>
 set \\( optimal\\_feature\\_subsets := \\) new list<br><br>
 for \\( k := 1 \\) to \\( n \\) (where \\( n := |\{starting\\ features\}| \\))<br>
 <span class="indent">